Noodle soups are quinessential chinese food.

 Flour Vermicelli

-Another type of dried wheat noodle is called the flour vermicelli 面线 (mian xian).
-It literally means wheat threads because the noodle strand is very thin.
+Another type of dried wheat noodle is the flour vermicelli (also known as mian xian in mandarin).
+Mian xian literally means wheat threads.

 Egg noodles